michelevantaggi02/Uni/Algoritmi-merged.md

 		d(s) = 0
 		sol = 0
 		Q = makeQueue(d(v), V)
-		while Q in not empty:
+		while Q is not empty:
 			u = extract_min(Q)
 			for v in Adj(u) and v not in sol: relax(u, v, w(u,v))